kshitijvr93/Django-Work-Library/projects/hathitrust/readme.txt

 See .../docs/architecture.txt for architecture used

 Running a development server:

+STEP 1:
-Go to subfolder marshal1, and in a shell issue a cli command:
+Go to subfolder marshal1

+STEP 2: and for you host OS:

 For linux bash shell:
   $ workon py36 #to make sure you are running python 3.6